-Despite the prominent role of the CPSU in the Yugoslav-East German relations, they were also shaped by other factors.
-Following the FRG’s adherence to its claim on sole representation after the re-established full diplomatic relations with the SFRY, the German Question remained to be a determinant in the Yugoslav-East German relations.
-The incorporation of West Berlin in agreements between the SFRY and FRG through so-called ‘Berlin clauses’ was for instance opposed by the GDR.
-The Yugoslav approval of several preferences of Brandt’s Sozialdemokratische Partei Deutschlands (Social Democratic Party of Germany, SPD) were elucidated by Dolanc during a meeting with Karl Kormes, the East German ambassador in the SFRY in the period 1969-1973.
-Dolanc re-emphasised the importance of an acceptance of both political similarities and differences, not only between communist and social-democratic parties, but also between two communist parties.
+Although the CPSU played a prominent role in the Yugoslav–East German relations, these were also shaped by other factors.
+Following the FRG’s adherence to its claim on sole representation after the re-established full diplomatic ties with the SFRY, the German Question remained a determinant in the Yugoslav–East German relations.
+The incorporation of West Berlin in the agreements between the SFRY and FRG through so-called “Berlin clauses” was, for instance, opposed by the GDR.
+The Yugoslav approval of several preferences of Brandt’s Sozialdemokratische Partei Deutschlands (Social Democratic Party of Germany, SPD) was elucidated by Dolanc during a meeting with Karl Kormes, the East German ambassador to the SFRY in the period between 1969 and 1973.
+Dolanc re-emphasised the importance of accepting both the political similarities as well as differences, not only between communist and social-democratic parties but also between two communist parties.

 The SFRY’s role in multilateral initiatives caused mixed feelings in East Berlin.
-Immediately after the resumption of full diplomatic relations between the SFRY and FRG, the former’s prominent role in the NAM was seen as a potential chance to convince other members of the movement to officially recognise the GDR.
-The FRG’s stance that such step by non-European NAM states would be interpreted as interference in the process of détente in Europe – the Scheel Doctrine – was lambasted as a ‘political form of neo-colonialism by Bonn’.
-Regarding East Berlin’s wish of an inclusion of both the GDR and FRG in the World Health Organisation (WHO) and eventually the wider United Nations (UN), it foresaw a potential supporting role by the SFRY.
-East German foreign policy makers did however not simply abandon the potentiality of a Yugoslav proposal to change the NAM’s course from an anti-imperialist towards an anti-Soviet orientation.
-The confirmation that the movement’s consultative meeting in Belgrade in 1969 did not result in such turn of the NAM in the run-up to its third summit to be held in Lusaka in September 1970, was embraced by the East German leadership.
-Moreover, in the same period it was underlined by East German foreign policy makers that the Yugoslav stances towards the American actions in Vietnam, the situation in the Middle East, and particular aspects concerning security in Europe were rather similar to theirs.
+Immediately after the resumption of full diplomatic relations between the SFRY and FRG, the prominent Yugoslav role in the NAM was seen as a possible chance to convince the other members of the movement to recognise the GDR officially.
+The FRG’s stance that such a step by non-European NAM states would be interpreted as interference in the process of détente in Europe – the Scheel Doctrine – was lambasted as a “political form of neo-colonialism by Bonn”.
+Regarding East Berlin’s wish of including both the GDR and FRG in the World Health Organisation (WHO) and eventually the broader United Nations (UN), it foresaw a potential supporting role of the SFRY.
+However, the East German foreign policy makers did not simply abandon the possibility of a Yugoslav proposal to change the NAM’s course from an anti-imperialist towards an anti-Soviet orientation.
+The confirmation that the movement’s consultative meeting in Belgrade in 1969 did not result in such a turn of the NAM in the run-up to its third summit, which was to be held in Lusaka in September 1970, was embraced by the East German leadership.
+Moreover, in the same period, the East German foreign policy makers underlined that the Yugoslav stances towards the U.S. actions in Vietnam, the situation in the Middle East, and the particular aspects concerning European security were rather similar to theirs.
 The (correct) perception that the SKJ did not solely address the latter issue as a matter of class – that is, a conflict between socialism and imperialism – was nonetheless condemned by the East German side.